sheetal2552/yo-yo/readme.md

 `yo` is a function designed to be used with [tagged template literals](#tagged-template-literals).
 If your template produces a string containing an HTML element, the `yo` function will take it and produce a new DOM element that you can insert into the DOM.

-### yo.update(targetElement, newElement)
+### yo.update(targetElement, newElement, <opts>)

-Efficiently updates the content of an element by [diffing and morphing](#morphdom) a new element onto an existing target element.
-The two elements should have the same 'shape', as the diff between `newElement` will replace nodes in `targetElement`. `targetElement` will get efficiently updated with only the new DOM nodes from `newElement`, and `newElement` can be discarded afterwards.
+Efficiently updates the attributes and content of an element by [diffing and morphing](#morphdom) a new element onto an existing target element.
+The two elements + their children should have the same 'shape', as the diff between `newElement` will replace nodes in `targetElement`. `targetElement` will get efficiently updated with only the new DOM nodes from `newElement`, and `newElement` can be discarded afterwards.

+Note that many properties of a DOM element **are ignored** when elements are updated. [morphdom](#morphdom) only copies the following properties:

+- `node.firstChild`
+- `node.tagName`
+- `node.nextSibling`
+- `node.attributes`
+- `node.nodeType`
+- `node.nodeValue`

+In addition to these `yo-yo` will copy event attributes (e.g. `onclick`, `onmousedown`) that you set using DOM attributes in your template.

+`opts` is optional and has these options:

+- `events` - set `false` to disable copying of event attributes. otherwise set to an array of strings, one for each event name you want to whitelist for copying. defaults to our default events

+The `opts` object will also get passed to `morphdom`.

 ## Examples